HOW TO APPLY USING THE STANDARD APPLICATION

 International students are strongly recommended to apply TWO months prior to the start term to allow enough time for the issuance of the I-20 and the application for a student visa.

-Applications are processed through GradCAS, a nationwide centralized application service for graduate programs.
-All official transcripts must be submitted to GradCAS, not PLU.
+Applications are processed through BusinessCAS, a nationwide centralized application service for graduate programs.
+All official transcripts must be submitted to BusinessCAS, not PLU.

 - Upload your statement via the application portal.